-*The RITA-T Team will be updating the administration of item I: Mirror: Self-Recognition.
+*The RITA-T Team has updated the administration of item I: Mirror: Self-Recognition.
 Please check back on the course site or our website for updates as we continue to develop this.
-Updates to the training course and RITA-T material will be made accordingly. *
+Updates to the training course and RITA-T material are made accordingly. *

-Examples of a Level 1 or universal include the MCHAT-R (Modified Checklist for Autism in Toddlers - Revised) that may or may not have been administered before the RITA-T. You can go here to learn more about the MCHAT-R.
+Examples of a Level 1 or universal screener include the MCHAT-R (Modified Checklist for Autism in Toddlers - Revised) that may or may not have been administered before the RITA-T. You can go here to learn more about the MCHAT-R.

-Examples of children at risk include: siblings of a child already diagnosed with ASD, children born with higher risks for neurodevelopmental disorders such as ex-prematurely born children, children already identified with other delays and in Early Intervention Programs, or with genetic disorders known to be associated with ASD (such as Trisomy 21).
+Examples of young children at risk include: siblings of a child already diagnosed with ASD, children born with higher risks for neurodevelopmental disorders such as: prematurely born children, children already identified with other delays and in Early Intervention Programs, or those with genetic disorders known to be associated with ASD (such as Trisomy 21).

-A Level 2 screener can be administered to this group of high risk children to differentiate between ASD and other delays (See figure below that depicts a Two-Level ASD Screening Model).
+A Level 2 screener can be administered to this group of high-risk children to differentiate between ASD and other delays (See figure below that depicts a Two-Level ASD Screening Model).
 This will result in identifying the children who are really at risk for ASD and thus refer them in a faster way for more appropriate ASD evaluations.
-An interactive Level 2 test is preferred in this age group (18 months-36 months) as it directly triggers the early signs we are looking for rather than relying on history or observation, as these factors may be hard to recognize.
+An interactive Level 2 test is preferred in this age group (18 months-36 months) as it allows the direct observation of the early signs we are looking for rather than relying on history, as they may be hard to recognize.

 RITA-T Test Constructs Evaluation

-The RITA-T includes nine semi-structured play-based presses that examine constructs that have been described to be delayed in children with Autism Spectrum Disorders (ASD).
-Each play-based press looks at the integration of 1 or 2 constructs, including: joint attention (JA), visual problem solving (cognition) human agency (HA) that is the precursor for the Theory of Mind, Social Awareness (SA), Communication, Self-Awareness, and there is an element of visual reception assessment.
+The RITA-T includes nine semi-structured play-based activities that examine constructs that have been described to be delayed in children with ASD.
+Each play-based activity allows the observation of the child’s response.
+Signs that are evaluated are: Joint Attention (JA), Human Agency (HA) that is the precursor for the Theory of Mind, Social Awareness (SA), Communication, Self-Awareness, and there is an element of visual reception assessment.

-Three items are also related to the developmental level of the child and coded C for cognition.
-Each press is coded and scored depending on the child’s response: the lower the score, the more typical the response.
-A total score is then calculated by adding the 9 individual presses scores.
+Three items are related to the developmental level of the child and coded C for Cognition.
+Each activity is coded and scored depending on the child’s response: the lower the score, the more typical the response.
+A total score is calculated by adding the scores of the 9 individual activities.

 A RITA-T manual and a RITA-T scoring sheet have been developed and validated.
 The RITA-T manual describes the administration and scoring of each one of the items.
 The manual and the RITA-T scoring sheet can be obtained and downloaded from the RITA-T online course package.

-- The training for reliable administration and scoring of the RITA-T is easily accomplished in about 3 hours of targeted training with a small group of clinicians
+- The training for reliable administration and scoring of the RITA-T is easily accomplished in about 3 hours of targeted training within a small group of clinicians

 - The RITA-T differentiates extremely well between toddlers with ASD and toddlers with Developmental Delay (DD)/Non-ASD at cut off scores that have been consistent across different settings such as: